 Mudjacking- Pumping concrete into the soil beneath a structure in order to level the structure

 The second of the two types of underpinning is mudjacking.
-Mudjacking, otherwise called slabjacking, is a much simpler process.
-The process requires very little excavation, if any at all.
+Mudjacking, otherwise called slab jacking, is a much simpler process.
+The process requires very little excavation if any at all.
 Experts will drill holes into the foundation to create pathways for concrete or polyurethane to be pumped into.
 The two options triumph soil being pumped back into the foundation.
-Pumping soil back into soil will only lead the same problem down the road.
+Pumping soil back into the soil will only lead to the same problem down the road.